colbs255/personal/README.md

-My personal website where I host my slides and writings.
+My personal website where I host my posts and slides.